 That’s the moment we’re currently in – for the most part – with the climate crisis.
 Teetering on the edge, with only a few metaphorical seconds left to act before the cascade of environmental decline risks becoming unstoppable.

 For some of Earth’s elements in fact, these downward spirals may have already begun.

 “It is too late to fully prevent the pain of climate change as severe impacts are already being felt, but if we can have a much better understanding of feedback loops and make the needed transformative changes soon while prioritizing basic human needs, there might still be time to limit the harm,” say the scientists.

 A “Catch-22,” either in the context of Joseph Heller’s satirical war novel of the same name, or simply the modern popular culture concept it has become, somewhat inspires a feeling of hopelessness that, no matter what you do or what choice you make, the outcome of a given scenario is already predetermined to be bad.

 Though this does somewhat encapsulate the premise of how a climate feedback loop might work – as a paradoxical and self-perpetuating symptom of our warming planet – that does not mean that there is in fact no hope.

 There have even been some “positive tipping points” discovered, in the form of zero-carbon solutions that instead of perpetuating the climate crisis, actually help accelerate faster towards net zero and delay global warming.

-With better informed climate research and policy, as well as a stronger global commitment to change, the climate accelerators revealed in this latest study – though not entirely avoidable – are most likely a phenomena that we can learn to adapt to, if not possibly even overcome.
+With better-informed climate research and policy, as well as a stronger global commitment to change, the climate accelerators revealed in this latest study – though not entirely avoidable – are possibly phenomena that we can learn to adapt to, if not even overcome.

 Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Featured Photo: Burnt matches in a row.
 Featured Photo Credit: Ferbugs/Pexels